Datruc21/pyfort-Bellahcen-Prouteau-int1/README.md

 #### 2. The user chooses a player of the team
 #### 3. The user can choose a category of game, and a random one from this category will be chosen
 #### 4. In case of a win, the chosen player will get one key
-#### 5. After obtaining 3 keys, the final challenge is enabled
+#### 5. After obtaining 3 keys, the final challenge is unlocked
-#### 6. If the final challenge is completed, it's a win, and the team will be registered in a file
+#### 6. If the final challenge is completed, it's a win, and the team will be registered in a file (even if it's a failure so be careful)

 ## Functions : (The ones that are useful outside this program)
 ### Math module :
 ####    -factorial(n : integer)--->integer : The function that returns the factorial of an integer n
 ####    -is_prime(n : integer)--->Boolean : #Check whether a number n is prime or not
-####    -nearest_prime(n : integer)-->integer: a function that returns the nearest prime number to a number n
+####    -nearest_prime(n : integer)--->integer: a function that returns the nearest prime number to a number n
 ### Logical module :
 ####    -empty_grid() : Creates a matrix of " "
 ### Père Fouras' riddles module :
 ####    -load_ridles(file : string) : Load the content of file and put it in a list